verec/SwiftyDemo/README.md

 * It shows cross language access, from ObjC to Swift and fromn Swift to ObjC
 * It offers and shows a Binding system where which `component` talks to which other `component` is at the highest possible level, the level of the policies (or "business logic") _things that change_ leaving the mechanisms _things that do not change but carry the actual work_ as oblivious as possible of any other dependency.

-# Design is hard, Simplicity is hard.
+## Design is hard, Simplicity is hard.
+API design is hard.
 It requires a willingness to throw away anything that doesn't have a measurable pay-off _today_.

+## The vast majoriy of us work for iOS application providers, not for iOS framework providers!
+It is not _our_ job to create and (hell!) maintain _reusable_ software components!

+## Our job is to create *usable* products.

+## Our job is to write code so simple to understand that it becomes boring to review.
+"There's no challenge in here" will say the commenters.
+"Thank you for the compliment" is what we need to be genuinely happy to reply.